BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks.md

 Pending changes remain in the grid until **Apply changes** is selected. **Discard changes** restores the values that were loaded when the window opened.

-## Smart Pack and Go
+## Clone Tree

-[Smart Pack and Go](pdmpublishersolidworks_smart-pack.md) creates a copy plan for an active document and its references.
+[Clone Tree](pdmpublishersolidworks_smart-pack.md) creates a copy plan for an active document and its references.
 Every included file can have its own output name and destination while SOLIDWORKS references are updated to the copied files.

 Use it to: